Nevada Sportsbooks Set Super Bowl Betting Record

 Having a California team in Sunday’s game helped boost the handle in Nevada for the NFL’s 56th marquee event.
 The “handle” refers to the amount of money wagered on a game.

 Nevada sportsbooks customarily see heavy betting action when California teams are competing.
 Sports betting is illegal in California, but many Golden State residents travel next door to Nevada to wager legally.
 There is also a large number of former Californians living there.
 CA is currently working on putting betting legalization.
-If that goes through, California sports betting apps may go live in 2023/24.
+Sports betting apps may go live in California in 2023-24 if that goes through.

-Los Angeles, the nation’s second-most populous metropolitan area, is a little more than four hours from Las Vegas.
+Los Angeles, the nation’s second-most populous metropolitan area, is slightly more than four hours from Las Vegas.
 North of there, San Francisco is fewer than four hours from Reno.
 Sacramento is even closer.

-Craig Mucklow, Caesars Entertainment vice president of trading, told the Las Vegas Review-Journal that California teams can be expected to draw the heaviest Super Bowl betting action, unless the NFL’s Las Vegas Raiders end up in the game some day.
+Craig Mucklow, Caesars Entertainment's vice president of trading, told the Las Vegas Review-Journal that California teams could expect to draw the heaviest Super Bowl betting action unless the NFL’s Las Vegas Raiders end up in the game someday.

 “Outside of the Raiders in the Super Bowl, whenever a California team is a participant, Nevada will always see an astronomical handle,” he said.
 “If the Raiders ever make it, that will be the record I doubt will ever see beaten.”